datastax/dsbulk/manual/settings.md

 Default: **"\*\*/\*.csv"**.

+#### --connector.csv.flushWindow _&lt;number&gt;_

+The flush window size, that is, the number of records to flush to disk or network in a single pass.
+Only applicable when unloading.
+The ideal buffer size depends on the size of the rows being unloaded: larger buffer sizes may have a positive impact on throughput for small rows, and vice versa.

+Default: **32**.

 #### --connector.csv.ignoreLeadingWhitespaces _&lt;boolean&gt;_

 Defines whether or not leading whitespaces from values being read/written should be skipped.
 This setting is honored when reading and writing.
 Default value is false.